Friday, February 17, 2017

 If you are interested, a solid D500 review can be read here or view the video below: https://electricbikereview.com/bionx/d-500/

-We will see the results once I get the weather cooperating and the bike.
-I am looking forward to getting some exercise and hoping it gets me back on track to a happier and less stressful life.
+We will see the results once the weather cooperates and I get on the bike.
+I look forward to exercising and hope it gets me back on track to a happier and less stressful life.

 1 comment: